ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/mock-ui.md

 ### Update the View

 There is not much to update in `src/views/TeaListPage.vue`.
-We _could_ just need to update the name of the component to avoid future confusion.
+We _could_ just update the name of the component to avoid future confusion.
 In the long run, however, it will be to our advantage to switch to using <a href="https://vuejs.org/api/sfc-script-setup.html" target="_blank">script setup</a>.

 ```html
 <script setup lang="ts">